meezwhite/p5.grain/README.md

 Depending on how your artwork is created and whether you want to animate texture overlays, you would use p5.grain methods within the `setup` or `draw` functions of your sketch.

-The best way to get you started with a technique is to checkout the provided standalone [examples](./examples).
+The best way to get you started with a technique is to check out the provided standalone [examples](./examples).
 There is an example for each technique currently supported by the library.

 Go to standalone example:
 * [Pixel manipulation](./examples/pixel-manipulation)